How They Made It: Buttery Sourdough Biscuits from Fraser’s Ridge

 - Turn the dough out onto a lightly floured surface (a piece of parchment works well), and gently pat it into a 1-inch thick round.
 Wrap in plastic wrap and refrigerate for about 15-20 minutes (you’re just firming up the butter after working it…the dough should be pliable but not stiff).

-- Use a sharp 2 3/8-inch biscuit cutter to cut rounds, cutting them as close to one another as possible.
+- Use a sharp 2½-inch cookie cutter to cut rounds, cutting them as close to one another as possible.
 Be sure to press straight down with the cutter...don't twist or the biscuits won't rise as much.
 Pat any scraps together, and cut additional biscuits.

 - Place the biscuits onto the prepared baking sheet and brush with melted butter, if desired.

-- Bake the biscuits in the upper third of your oven for 20 to 23 minutes, until they're golden brown.
+- Bake the biscuits in the upper third of the oven for 20 to 23 minutes, until they're golden brown.

 - Remove the biscuits from the oven, and serve warm.
 Or cool completely, wrap in plastic and store at room temperature for several days.
 Freeze, well-wrapped, for longer storage.